-To install an operating system after the hard disk is formatted, follow the instructions in the ServerGuide package that comes with your server.
+3. To install an operating system after the hard disk is formatted, follow the instructions in the ServerGuide package that comes with the server.

-Specifications (Ethernet Cable)
+Specifications (Ethernet cable)

 This appendix contains the specifications for the unshielded twisted-pair (UTP) cables that can be used to connect the server to an IEEE Standard 802.3 network.